sarthak-121/javascript/README.md

 # snake game

-basic snake game implemented using html and javascript\
+basic snake game implemented using html and javascript

 # tile game

-uncover all similar pair  tiles to win to win the game
+uncover all similar pair of tiles to win the game